zozol12/nettikone-tori-discord-notifications/README.md

 ## Description

-This repository contains a Python library for scraping the latest listings from Nettikone and Tori, saving them to an SQLite database, along with a Discord bot that sends notifications about new listings.
+This repository contains a Python library for scraping the latest listings from Nettikone and Tori autot, saving them to an SQLite database, along with a Discord bot that sends notifications about new listings.

 **It was originally created for personal use, but I thought maybe it can be handy for someone too.**